tolitius/gblog/README.md

 The real kicker here though is [Vault](https://www.vaultproject.io/).

-PostgreSQL credentials are securely written to Vault, and passed on to the docker container via a temporary Vault token (i.e. [Response Wrapping](https://www.vaultproject.io/docs/secrets/cubbyhole/index.html#response-wrapping))
+PostgreSQL credentials are securely written to Vault, and passed on to the docker container via a temporary Vault token (i.e. [Response Wrapping](https://www.vaultproject.io/docs/secrets/cubbyhole/index.html#response-wrapping)).

+The Vault capability is plugged in to `gblog` via [psql-vault](https://github.com/tolitius/psql-vault).

 # Show me